maniacs-m/android-sdk-quickstart/README.md

   * **SettingsActivity:** Global application settings.
   * **ConversationSettingsActivity:** Settings for a particular Conversation.
 * **PushNotificationReceiver:** Handles `com.layer.sdk.PUSH` Intents and displays notifications.
 * **AuthenticationProvider:** Interface used to authenticate users.
-Default implementations are provided by gradle `flavors`; see *Build Variants* below.
+A default implementation is provided.

 ##<a name="identity-providers"></a>Identity Providers

 The SDK Quickstart uses the `AuthenticationProvider` interface to authenticate with various backends.
-Additional identity providers can be integrated by implementing `AuthenticationProvider` and using a custom login Activity, similar to the provided flavors below.
+Additional identity providers can be integrated by implementing `AuthenticationProvider` and using a custom login Activity, or by modifying the existing `BasicAuthenticationProvider`.

-###<a name="build-variants"></a>Provided Flavors
-Two default implementations are provided via [product flavors](http://developer.android.com/tools/building/configuring-gradle.html#workBuildVariants), where each flavor implements a custom `AuthenticationProvider` and provides login Activities for gathering their required credentials:

-1. **demoprovider:** For use in the [Layer Atlas demo](https://getatlas.layer.com/android).
-This authentication flow utilizes a QR-Code scanner to capture a Layer App ID from the Layer developer dashboard.
-The scanner can be bypassed by supplying your Quickstart App ID in the `App.LAYER_APP_ID` constant.
-2. **railsprovider:** For use with the deployable [Rails Provider](https://github.com/layerhq/layer-identity-provider) backend.

-In Android Studio, switch flavors using Build Variants, typically in the side tab on the lower left of the Android Studio window.

 ##<a name="contributing"></a>Contributing
 The SDK Quickstart is an Open Source project maintained by Layer.
 Feedback and contributions are always welcome and the maintainers try to process patches as quickly as possible.
 Feel free to open up a Pull Request or Issue on Github.